 So I just got back home from a week in Brasil.
 It was my first time, but hopefully not my last.
 I have friends there now, and have vowed to experience the other seasons that the country has to offer...with perhaps the exception of high-summer?
 I hear it gets fairly uncomfortable, even for the locals.
 Heat is fine, but mixed with high humidity?
 Not so sure that's my bliss. ;)

-This was one of the more 'hybrid' photo excursions I've ever attempted from a gear point of view, as it really wasn't focused on photography at all.
-In fact, security was really a prime consideration.
+This was one of the more 'hybrid' photo excursions I've ever attempted from a gear point of view, as the focus really wasn't focused on photography at all...it was the people.
+And in fact, security turned out to be a prime consideration as well.
 The poverty in some areas drives folks to extremes.
 I was advised not to take even my phone out in public!
 And friends told stories of being robbed at gunpoint.
 So hauling a full camera kit around just seemed foolhardy, as you can imagine.

 As a result, my shooting was limited and consisted of far more surreptitious phone shots than usual.
 But the images I did manage to capture will surely remind me of the kindness of the people, and beauty of the landscape!